neowinx/nhell/README.md

-# nhell
+# Ñell

-Ñell - An assortment of Guarani aliases for various linux shell commands
+An assortment of Guarani aliases for various linux shell commands

 ## Usage